jdunkerley/jdunkerley/alteryx-cubic-splines.md

     return A, B, C
 ```

-Next, we need to compute the right-hand side of the equation.
+The next step is to compute the right-hand side of the equation.
 This will be an array of length `n`.
-For notation, I choose to call this `D` same as in the Wikiversity article:
+For notation, lets call this `D` - the same as in the Wikiversity article:

 ![Equation for D(0)](https://math.now.sh?from=d_0%3D0)